mlromramse/JavaQA/README.md

 At setup end, the default operator is "administrator" with empty password.
 Create at least one question with label "meta" to enable the "meta" section.

+In production, change config.properties with:
+1. development=no
+2. logOnConsole=no
+3. logOnFile=yes

+Set error levels to ERROR.

 #Customize labels:

 Enter the web app ad administrator, go to settings -> label section.